 Now that we’re through that crash course intro, let’s get to why babywearing is a good idea in the first place.
 Here are a few ways babywearing has made our lives better, as well as a few tips to help you make sure you’re doing it right should you decide to give it a try.

 Shocking to believe, but we moms do need our hands for things other than carrying our babes!
 Appalling, I know, but whether it’s a cup of coffee, a bottle, the diaper bag, your other kid, a pet, a mop or a kitchen utensil, sometimes it’s just impossible to have both hands on baby.
 Also, if it’s one of those last two items, it’s not usually conducive to actually cleaning anything or cooking a delicious meal to be carrying a baby around who is drooling on whatever you just managed to tidy or in the kitchen near sharp objects and hot surfaces.
 Cue babywearing.
 While baby is small and you have to front carry, wearing might not be super helpful for chores, but is a lifesaver to get small tasks done when you need to keep baby close.
 I hear legendary tales of the things moms get done around the house once they can back carry.
 Floors are vacuumed, feasts are prepared; the possibilities are endless.

 This was especially a big point for my husband.
-He works as a media director, and being able to wear our son hands-free while he works mixing sound or managing new equipment has helped them be able to spend time together and bond during his especially busy seasons at his job.
+He works as a media director, and being able to wear our son hands-free while he works mixing sound or managing new equipment in his Mission Critical has helped them be able to spend time together and bond during his especially busy seasons at his job.
 Yes, baby daddies can totally wear, too.